Lady-in-waiting: United Kingdom

-In the Royal Households of the United Kingdom, a lady-in-waiting is a woman attending a female member of the Royal Family.
-Ladies-in-waiting are routinely appointed by junior female members of the Royal Family, to accompany them on public engagements and provide other support and assistance.
-A woman attending on a queen regnant or queen consort is also often referred to by this title (including in official notices), but is more formally styled as either Woman of the Bedchamber or Lady of the Bedchamber (depending on which of these offices she holds).
+In the Royal Households of the United Kingdom, a lady-in-waiting is a woman attending a female member of the royal family.
+Ladies-in-waiting are routinely appointed by junior female members of the royal family, to accompany them on public engagements and provide other support and assistance.

-On more formal occasions ladies in waiting wear a badge of office, which usually takes the form of a jewelled or enamelled monogram of the relevant member of the Royal Family beneath the appropriate crown or coronet, suspended from a coloured ribbon.
+On more formal occasions ladies in waiting wear a badge of office, which usually takes the form of a jewelled or enamelled monogram of the relevant member of the royal family beneath the appropriate crown or coronet, suspended from a coloured ribbon.

-The senior lady of a queen's household (whether queen regnant or queen consort) is the Mistress of the Robes, who (as well as being in attendance herself on occasion) has traditionally been responsible for arranging all the duties of the queen's ladies in waiting.
+Prior to the Accession of Charles III, a woman attending on a queen (whether queen regnant, queen consort or queen dowager) was also often referred to as a lady-in-waiting (including in official notices), although she would more formally be called either a woman of the bedchamber or a lady of the bedchamber (depending on which of these offices she held).
+The senior lady of a queen's household was the mistress of the robes, who (as well as being in attendance herself on occasion) was responsible for arranging all the duties of the queen's ladies in waiting.

 Queen Elizabeth II

-During the reign of Queen Elizabeth II, one of the Women of the Bedchamber was always in daily attendance; each served for a fortnight at a time, in rotation.
+During the reign of Queen Elizabeth II, one of the women of the bedchamber was always in daily attendance; each served for a fortnight at a time, in rotation.
 In the Court Circular the phrase 'Lady in Waiting to the Queen' referred to the women on duty at a given time.

-The Ladies of the Bedchamber were not in daily attendance, but were called upon for more formal or important public occasions and events.
+The ladies of the bedchamber were not in daily attendance, but were called upon for the more important public occasions and events.
+Two ladies-in-waiting used to accompany the Queen on overseas tours, one of whom was usually a Lady of the Bedchamber.
+For many years the Queen was always attended by three ladies-in-waiting at the State Opening of Parliament (the Mistress of the Robes, a Lady of the Bedchamber and a Woman of the Bedchamber), but in 1998 the number attending was reduced to two.

 Towards the end of her reign, the ladies-in-waiting to Queen Elizabeth II were: